MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 >[!Note]
 >* The maximum number of total attributes allowed in the system is 105, which includes the five required attributes.
 >* All dates should be in the MM/DD/YYYY format.
->* Numerical fields (such as "HourlyRate") must be in the "number" format and cannot contain commas or a dollar sign.
+>* All numerical fields (such as the required attribute "HourlyRate") must be in the "number" format and cannot contain commas or a dollar sign.

 For more information, see [Attribute descriptions and data-coverage requirements](#attribute-descriptions-and-data-coverage-requirements) and [Video: What to include in the upload](#video-what-to-include-in-the-upload).